 All employers are statutorily required to contribute to the Fund on behalf of their employees.
 Contributions are part of employers' cost and should not be deducted from salaries of employees.
 Contribution rates (tariffs) are determined periodically by the Fund depending on risk assessment of workplaces and other relevant factors.
-In the financial year 2021/22, contribution rates for each employer were as follows:

-- a) 0.60% of employees' earnings (wage bill) for each employer in the private sector; - b) 0.50% of employees' earnings (wage bill) for each employer in the public sector
+In the financial year 2023/24, contribution rates for each employer were 0.50% of employees' earnings (wage bill) for employers in the private sector as well as for employers in public sector.